-Of all the islands in Mauritius, this is the poster boy of The Republic of Mauritius, the manifestation of Mauritius' Wealth and fame acquired over the years.
-Home to the nation's capital - Port Louis and the Sir Seewoosagur Ramgoolam International Airport, the Mauritius Island is where you'll put your first step on Mauritian soil.
+Home to the nation's capital - Port Louis and the Sir Seewoosagur Ramgoolam International Airport, Mauritius Island is where you'll put your first step on Mauritian soil.
 It is known for white sandy beaches, turquoise blue waters, and lavish resorts.
 It also has several treks and waterfalls that are tucked into forests.

-Also known by the name of Ile aux Fouquet's, this island in Mauritius is indeed one of the first islets to be discovered by the Dutch back in 1598.
-It is situated towards the southeastern corner of Mauritius and is closest to the Vacoas Island.
-It is also reputed as one of the national parks of the island nation.
-This rocky island sits between the calm sea towards the side of the lagoon and the high sea, which can be discovered on walking across the island.
-It is right beside the Ile aux Vacoas and Ile de la Passe and is the second island of the chain.
+Also known by the name of Ile aux Fouquet's, this island in Mauritius is one of the first islets to be discovered by the Dutch back in 1598.
+It is situated in the southeastern corner of Mauritius and is closest to Vacoas Island.
+It is also reputed as one of the national parks of Mauritius.
 In comparison to the other islands, Ile du Phare is relatively hilly.
 A ruined lighthouse sits on its topmost point, from which the island derives its name.
 Ile du Phare also has a mini beach.

-If you've ever wondered what it would be like to be on an island devoid of food water and much to do then Ilot Sancho is your go to.
-It is a perfect fit for people wanting to explore living off the grid and testing their own capacities.
+Ilot Sancho is a perfect fit for people wanting to explore living off the grid and testing their own capacities.
 This is what makes it so special.
 It is also an incredible spot for a no-nonsense picnic or a romantic date with your special one.
 Ilot Sancho, just like the other islands, is filled with greenery and is traversable by foot.
 It's connectivity to the mainland depends on the time of the day.
 During low tides, one can walk from the mainland to Ilot Sancho quite comfortably.

 Apart from being another beautiful islet, Ile de la passe is filled to the brim with history.
 The islet was discovered and owned by the French until the British tried to invade it.
-The island has played a very central role in the battle between the two roughly equal forces.
-Other than the usual spots found on an islet, Ile de passe hosts a wide range of activities and things to see for a history fanatics.
-The graffiti wall with the names of the soldiers engraved on it is a must go to.
+Other than the usual spots found on an islet, Ile de passe hosts a wide range of activities and things to see for history fanatics.
+The graffiti wall with the names of the soldiers engraved on it is a must go.

 Ile Ronde is a beautiful islet situated north of Mauritius.
 It was classified as a Nature Reserve in the 1950s and is administered by the National Parks and Conservation Services and Mauritian Wildlife Foundation in conjunction.
 It is home to a large number of rare reptiles such as the Round island Gecko, Round Island Boa and rare plants like the bottle palm.